angelina-abitino/angelina-abitino.github.io/projects/research.md

 summary: Over the past summer I researched the lifelong learning problem of catastrophic forgetting in neural networks at the Rochester Institute of Technology.
 ---

-Last summer I received a NSF undergraduate research grant to do research in the kLab at the Rochester Institute of Technology.
+I received a NSF undergraduate research grant to do research in the kLab at the Rochester Institute of Technology.
 The kLab is a research lab part of the Center of Imagining Science which focuses on solving the problem of lifelong learning through machine learning and computer vision. http://klab.cis.rit.edu/